usharesoft/appcenter-docs/admin/en/source/pages/manage-resources/windows.rst

 You will need Golden Images to create Windows appliance templates.
 If you want to incorporate a Windows update, then you need to create and install a new set of Golden Images.
 UShareSoft can provide Golden Images, or you can create them yourself.

-..note:: A good knowledge of Windows is required to create your own Golden Images.
+.. note:: A good knowledge of Windows is required to create your own Golden Images.

 To create a Golden Image UShareSoft has a tool called the Golden Image Creator.
 This tool can run only on top of a physical machine or as a KVM virtual machine.